Best things to do in Xiamen City in China: experience the city like a local

 Where to have lunch in Xiamen:

 小眼镜海鲜大排档 Xiao Yanjing Fish Restaurant (RMB 80-100 per person) –

 Here you can have the catch of the day in a great variety and at a convenient price, perfect if you eat with friends so you can order together a big plate of fish (that’s the local way!).

 Working hours: Mon thru Thu: 11:00-14:00 / 16:30-22:00 Sun: 11:00-14:30 / 16:30-22:00

 Address 思明区湖滨中路7号 Hubin Middle Road 7

 Where to have dinner in Xiamen

-Try the 沙茶面 Shacha-style noodles (about RMB 20-60) These are Xiamen’s original and distinctive noodles!
-They are served in a peanuty spicy soup to which you can choose to add more ingredients like eggs, tofu, fish and meat balls, and chitlings.
+Try the 沙茶面 Shacha-style noodles (about RMB 20-60).
+These are Xiamen’s original and distinctive noodles!
+They are served in a spicy peanut soup to which you can add more ingredients like eggs, tofu, fish, meatballs, and chitlings.
 There are three historic shops in Xiamen:

 - 月华沙茶面 Yuehua Shacha Noodles.
 The shop is hidden in an alley in the Zhongshan shopping street area.
 Look at the map to find it, or ask the locals.
 Address: 镇邦路78号